esaulpaugh/abiv3/SPEC.md

 #### Tuple types:

-Tuples are encoded as merely the concatenation of the encodings of the elements.
+Tuples are encoded as merely the concatenation of the encodings of the elements in order, left to right.

 #### Base types: